A Guide to On-Campus Living in 2023

 Novelty.
 Do you prefer having a new bathroom?
 Or do you need your room to have the best air conditioning unit?
 It helps to prioritize your dorm choices based on how you prefer them to be.

 Amenities.
 Not all residence halls are created equal.
-Some dorms are equipped with top of the line amenities, while others provide only the basic.
-Think about important things like air conditioning, heating, closet spaces, in0room sinks, and personal preference.
+Some dorms are equipped with top-of-the-line amenities, while others provide only the basics.
+Think about important things like air conditioning, heating, closet spaces, in-room sinks, and personal preferences.

 First Step to Independence